IdrisFallout/Data-Visualization/Rotary-Encoder/README.md

 ![Wiring...](screenshots/rotary4blend.PNG?raw=true "Optional Title")

-- Upload the arduino[arduinocode] code in to your Arduino UNO(ensure the port is correctly set-up)
+- Upload the [arduino code][arduinocode] in to your Arduino UNO(ensure the port is correctly set-up)

 ## _In Blender_
 - Open the [betaTest.blend][blendfile] and navigate to the scripting window